The LA Day Drinking Guide guide image

 If you want to day drink like a professional, you go to Red Lion.
 This German beer garden in Silver Lake is a classic, so come pay your respects on their kitschy back patio with multiple steins of beer and probably, at some point, a sausage platter.

 Block Party is in the middle of all the action on Highland Park’s York Blvd., and while the front bar area is always a good time, you’re here for that massive back patio.
-There are long wooden tables ideal for any group, cruiseship-sized shuffleboard courts, and tons of interesting house cocktails.
+There are long wooden tables ideal for any group, cruise-ship-sized shuffleboard courts, and tons of interesting house cocktails.
 There's no kitchen here, but you're allowed to order-in any outside food you want.

 Serving as The Roosevelt Hotel’s pool bar, Tropicana is a pretty close approximation of a long weekend in Palm Springs.
-Here you’ll find well-dressed people, strong drinks, and never-ending pool action in a setting that feels like a sexy 1960’s Burt Reynolds night soap.
+Here you’ll find well-dressed people, strong drinks, and never-ending pool action in a setting that feels like a sexy 1960s Burt Reynolds night soap.
 The cocktails can get pricey, but that's Hollywood, kid.

 For some people in LA, day drinking means throwing cocktails back with friends and then getting a little weird on the beach.
-The harsh reality is there are very few places where you can actually accomplish that unless your old weed guy sublets in Venice now.
+The harsh reality is there are very few places where you can actually accomplish that unless your old yoga teacher sublets in Venice now.
 And that’s why The Whaler is so essential.
 The two-story bar right on the boardwalk has solid food, cheap drinks, and a fun crowd that doesn’t fear a slightly sloppy afternoon.

 Chase Sapphire Card Ad